Model risk management: Vital to regulatory and business sustainability

 - The model design and development is fundamentally correct, but the model is misused or misapplied.
 A model designed for a specific situation can pose high model risk when used in a different environment with different assumptions.
 It is very important to define the limitations and scope for a model.

-We can trace these challenges back to a lack of control over model governance and workflow, as well as a reliance upon legacy systems that suffer from a number of challenges, including:
+We can trace these challenges back to a lack of control over model governance and workflow, as well as a reliance on legacy systems.
+For example, a recent GARP-SAS survey on model risk management showed that many firms still rely heavily on traditional tools such as SharePoint.
+Such tools can’t support the demands of model governance going forward.
+Legacy systems suffer from a number of challenges, including:

 - Database technology that’s no longer supported by current enterprise information systems, making it nearly impossible to update and scale to meet new requirements.